-Diomedes is a average-sized asteroid that shares Jupiter's orbit around the sun.
+Diomedes is a large asteroid that shares Jupiter's orbit around the sun.
 NASA JPL has not classified Diomedes as potentially hazardous because its orbit does not bring it close to Earth.

-Diomedes orbits the sun every 4,330 days (11.85 years), coming as close as 4.98 AU and reaching as far as 5.43 AU from the sun.
-Diomedes is about 117.8 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Delaware.
+Diomedes orbits the sun every 4,340 days (11.88 years), coming as close as 4.98 AU and reaching as far as 5.43 AU from the sun.
+Diomedes is about 117.8 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Delaware.

 The rotation of Diomedes has been observed.
 It completes a rotation on its axis every 24.49 days.

 Diomedes's orbit is 4.03 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Diomedes's orbit is determined by observations dating back to Aug.
 3, 1937.
 It was last officially observed on Feb.
 4, 2020.
 The IAU Minor Planet Center records 2,253 observations used to determine its orbit.

 The position of Diomedes is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.